osohq/oso/docs/content/any/project/changelogs/NEXT.md

 #### Other bugs & improvements

-- Fixes a case where partially bound variables caused authorization to succeed incorrectly.
+- Fixed a case where partially bound variables caused authorization to succeed incorrectly.
-- Reverts a breaking change to the data filter format when applying conditions across a relation.
+- Reverted a breaking change to the data filter format when applying conditions across a relation.

 ### Go

 #### Other bugs & improvements

 - Fixed a bug that caused the Go library to crash when using Go 1.17 on macOS.

+### JavaScript

+#### Other bugs & improvements

+- Fixed an error in JavaScript data filtering documentation (thanks to Ken Fukuyama for the change)

 ### LANGUAGE (e.g., 'Core' or 'Python' or 'Node.js')